versett/eslint-plugin-versett/README.md

 ### Typescript specific instructions

 In order to to work with Typescript, Linting commands in `package.json` need to be a little different.
-By using `babel-eslint-typescript` the same result can be reached with Typescript.
+By using `babel-eslint-typescript` the same result can be achieved with Typescript.

 ```
-"lint": "eslint --ext .ts --ext .tsx src"
+"lint": "eslint --ext .ts,.tsx src"
 ```

 ## Development

 To get started on develpment run these commands:
 ```
-$ nvm use
+nvm use
-$ yarn
+yarn
 ```
-For testing purposes you can use `yarn link` or `npm link`:
+For testing purposes you can use `yarn link` (or `npm link`):
 ```
-$ cd eslint-plugin-versett
+cd eslint-plugin-versett
-$ yarn link
+yarn link
 ```
 then
 ```
-$ cd project
+cd my-project
-$ yarn link @versett/eslint-plugin-versett
+yarn link @versett/eslint-plugin-versett
 ```

-After that, a symbolic link is added to `node_modules` of the plugin directory.
+After that, a symbolic link is added to `node_modules` of the project directory.

 ### Dependencies